Cheap Flights to Copenhagen with PLAY from EUR 63*

 Copenhagen Airport: Scandinavia’s largest hub for international travel

 Copenhagen Airport, or Kastrup, the largest airport in the whole of Scandinavia, welcomes 60,000 passengers daily.
 Situated a mere eight kilometers from the Danish capital, the airport is easily accessible by public transport, including trains, buses and the metro.
 Journey time typically takes between 15 and 30 minutes.
-International flights land at and depart from Terminals 2 and 3.
+PLAY flights land at and depart from Terminal 2.